gadicc/fetch-mock-cache/README.md

 useful for writing tests against existing APIs!!**

 Note: this is a brand new project.
-It works but you may want to wait until v1.0.0 before any serious use.
+It works but you may want to wait a little before any serious use.
 Feature requests welcome!

 ## Quick Start